C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 **Figure 7:** Margaret Hamilton in 1969, standing beside the printed source code listings she and her MIT team produced for the Apollo program's Lunar Module and Command Module.
 The stacks of paper—roughly Hamilton's own height—illustrate the sheer physical scale of 1960s software projects, where code existed primarily as printed documentation. *Credit: Draper Laboratory, Public Domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Margaret_Hamilton_-_restoration.jpg)*

-This photograph of Margaret Hamilton beside the Apollo code listings vividly illustrates the materiality of software in the 1960s.
+This photograph of [Margaret Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_(software_engineer)) beside the Apollo code listings vividly illustrates the materiality of software in the 1960s.
 The physical bulk of the printouts is striking: these stacks, nearly as tall as Hamilton herself, represent hundreds of thousands of lines of code, produced by a team of programmers working under Hamilton's direction at MIT's Instrumentation Laboratory.

 Recovering the conditions behind the code requires sources beyond the artifact itself.
 Hamilton's oral history interview, conducted by the Computer History Museum in 2004, offers testimony that complements the technical archive.
 She describes being frequently the only woman in her professional environments and recounts how her coining of the term "software engineering" was initially treated as humorous by hardware engineers before gaining acceptance.
 She also describes bringing her daughter to the laboratory on nights and weekends to manage the demands of work and family, and facing direct challenges from colleagues who questioned how she could work while having a child at home ([Hamilton 2004](https://www.youtube.com/watch?v=6bVRytYSTEk)).

-These details—about gender dynamics, professional recognition, and the practical conditions of technical labour—do not appear in the code itself.
+These details about gender dynamics, professional recognition, and the practical conditions of technical labour do not appear in the code itself.
 Historians of computing have documented how the programming profession became increasingly masculinised during the 1960s and 1970s.
-Nathan Ensmenger's research shows that while women had played significant early roles in programming—including the ENIAC programmers of the 1940s—the field's professionalisation involved constructing both a professional and a gender identity, with masculinity serving as one resource for distancing the occupation from its lower-status clerical origins ([Ensmenger 2010, pp. 236-240](https://mitpress.mit.edu/9780262517966/the-computer-boys-take-over/)).
+Nathan Ensmenger's research shows that while women had played significant early roles in programming, including the ENIAC programmers of the 1940s, the field's professionalisation involved constructing both a professional and a gender identity, with masculinity serving as one resource for distancing the occupation from its lower-status clerical origins ([Ensmenger 2010, pp. 236-240](https://mitpress.mit.edu/9780262517966/the-computer-boys-take-over/)).
 Hamilton's testimony provides a first-person account of navigating these dynamics at one of the period's most prominent software projects.

 Oral history interviews with software pioneers thus constitute important sources for computing history, capturing dimensions of experience that technical documentation does not record.
-The Computer History Museum, NASA History Office, and other institutions have conducted interviews that provide context for interpreting archival materials.
+The [Computer History Museum](https://computerhistory.org/), [NASA History Office](https://www.nasa.gov/history/history-office/) and other institutions have conducted interviews that provide context for interpreting archival materials.

 #### From Paper to Digital: Questions of Reconstruction

 The paper listings held at the MIT Museum are not what most people encounter today when they access the Apollo code.
-The version available online is a digital reconstruction—transcribed, formatted, and hosted on platforms that did not exist in 1969.
+The version available online is a digital reconstruction: transcribed, formatted, and hosted on platforms that did not exist in 1969.
 For historians, this raises a familiar methodological concern: when we work with a copy or transcription rather than an original, we need to understand the chain of transmission.
 Who produced the version we are consulting?
 Under what circumstances?
 What transformations occurred along the way?

 Today, the Apollo 11 source code is accessible on GitHub.
 Examine the header of the file `BURN_BABY_BURN--MASTER_IGNITION_ROUTINE.agc`: